vksachin2018/gp-lab-manual/exno 1.md

 //paste your screenshot here

 ## Result:
-Implementing various effects in a material such as emissive, roughness and metallic properties in Unreal Engine was done succe
+Implementing various effects in a material such as emissive, roughness and metallic properties in Unreal Engine was done successfully.